OGC Op. No. 10-11-09

 (a)(1) [A]ny agreement or other transaction whereby one party, the “insurer”, is obligated to confer benefit of pecuniary value upon another party, the “insured” or “beneficiary”, dependent upon the happening of a fortuitous event in which the insured or beneficiary has, or is expected to have at the time of such happening, a material interest which will be adversely affected by the happening of such event.

 The Guarantee as described above meets the definition of an insurance contract in that ABC Guarantee, Inc., the “insurer,” is obligated by its agreement with a property inspector to confer a “benefit of pecuniary value” (up to $10,000) upon a “beneficiary” (a “covered occupant”) upon the happening of a “fortuitous event,” which is the criminal conviction of the property inspector of theft for stealing items of personal property from the premises of the property owner during a property inspection by the property inspector.
 The criminal conviction is a fortuitous event that is beyond the control of the insurer (ABC Guarantee, Inc.) or the beneficiary (the Covered Occupant).
 Further, the Covered Occupant clearly has a material interest in the stolen items of personal property that would be adversely affected by the home inspector’s theft of the property.
-Thus, all of the elements of Insurance Law
+Thus, all of the elements of Insurance Law § 1101(a) are satisfied and the ABC Guarantee constitutes an insurance contract, and the offering and issuance of the Guarantee by ABC Guarantee, Inc. constitutes the doing of an insurance business.
+Therefore, ABC Guarantee must obtain an insurance license from the Department in order to offer the Guarantee in New York State.

 For further information you may contact Senior Attorney Brenda M. Gibbs at the Albany Office.